Alcohol & Drug Links

 24-hour confidential Helpline: 1 (800) 437-1611

-The New York State Office of Alcoholism and Substance Abuse Services has responsibility for problem gambling oversight and services statewide.
+The New York State Office of Addiction Services and Support has responsibility for problem gambling oversight and services statewide.
 If you or someone you care about needs help, contact the HOPEline at 1-877-8-HOPENY (1-877-846-7369).